osome-iu/osomemastodon/README.md

 # Introduction

-This project seeks to make retrieving data from across different mastodon servers easier for the purposes of research.
+This Dashboard seeks to make retrieving data from across different mastodon servers easier for the purposes of research.
+The dashboard currently processing these API's and visualize them in the frontend.

+-

 # Project Structure